B-1-0 GENERAL BUSINESS PROCEDURES

 - Parking and Transportation Services

-The Physical Plant and Public Safety directors or their designees will specifically identify personnel that will be required for the proposed use of a College facility.
+The Office of Campus Services, Information Technology Services and Public Safety directors or their designees will identify personnel that are required for the proposed use of a College facility.
 Any additional costs incurred for College personnel services, even if not identified in the application process, will be charged to the user.

 B. Audiovisual Equipment

-The majority of class and meeting rooms in the College facilities are equipped with TV/VCRs, overhead projectors, screens, and whiteboards and/or chalkboards.
-Limited portions of rooms also have computer/projection units.
+The majority of class and meeting rooms in the College facilities are equipped with TV/VCRs, projectors, screens, and whiteboards and/or chalkboards.
+Rooms may also have computer/projection units.
 Other audiovisual equipment may be reserved on an "as available" basis and for an additional charge by contacting Media personnel through the Facility Use office.
-The College reserves the right to limit the use and operation of College-owned AV equipment to only College personnel.
+The College reserves the right to limit the use and operation of College-owned AV equipment to College personnel.

 C. User-owned equipment and supplies

-User-owned equipment and/or supplies, including but not limited to, scenery, decorations, hazardous materials, animals, or materials of an unusual nature, are not allowed on the College premises without prior written approval by the Campus Services office.
+User-owned equipment and/or supplies, including but not limited to, scenery, decorations, hazardous materials, animals, or materials of an unusual nature, are not allowed on the College premises without prior written approval by the Office of Campus Services.
 All electrical items must be U.L.
 (Underwriters Laboratory) approved.
-The College will not furnish equipment to the user such as: tools, ladders, easels, pens, extension cords, etc. A faciltity user is urged to give careful consideration to all of his/her needs and to anticipate any contingency.
+The College will not furnish equipment to the user such as: tools, ladders, easels, pens, extension cords, etc.

 Facility users must agree to abide by all College guidelines and procedures.
-Failure to do so constitutes sufficient reason for revocation of all privileges extended to the user by the College.
-The waiver of any single rule or regulation by the College at any time will in no way affect the applicability of any other rule or regulation.
+Failure to do so constitutes sufficient reason for revocation of all privileges extended to a user by the College.
+The waiver of any rule or regulation by the College at any time does not affect the applicability of any other rules or regulations.
+Additional

-Certain facilities on the campus, because of their unique or different nature, must be scheduled and utilized somewhat differently than other spaces on the campus.
-These facilities are discussed individually as follows:
+Certain facilities on the campus, because of their uniqueness, must be scheduled and utilized differently than other facilities.
+Additional

 Grandview Student Center-Cafeteria